shrage/atavya/.ai/_core/conversation_monitoring.md

 4. **Checkpoint 4 Opportunities**:
    - After implementation is complete
    - When discussing testing results
-   - When the user asks about implementation status
+   - When the human project manager asks about implementation status

 ### Checkpoint Conversation Patterns

-When a checkpoint opportunity is detected, use these conversation patterns:
+When a checkpoint opportunity is detected, the AI assistant uses these conversation patterns:

 #### Checkpoint 1: Requirements & Architecture Understanding
 ```